Which browser offers the most security?

 But there are also some downsides to Epic.
 When tested using the EFF's Cover Your Tracks tool, the default privacy settings weren't much better than Chrome, saying there is some protection, but the browser still has gaps.

 You should enable stronger privacy protection measures by clicking the umbrella icon in the upper right corner of the browser window to better protect against tracking.
-Epic's source code is also not available to the public, which means the general public can't see how it works and if anything fishy is lurking there.
+THE of Epic is also not available to the public, which means that the general public can't see how it works and if anything suspicious is lurking there.

 The best private browser for you